Red-shouldered Hawk (July, NJ).

 Same call by first year bird (Nov, NJ).

-The mew calls sound similar to Yellow-bellied Sapsucker (Oct, PA).
+Mew and kek calls, the mew calls can sound similar to Yellow-bellied Sapsucker (Oct, PA).

 Calls between two interacting immature Cooper's Hawks (Sep, PA).